mypreview/Conj/docs/audio-block.md

 In addition to the options found in the block’s toolbar, you may locate the block specific settings in the **editor sidebar panel**.
 Clicking on the **cog** icon next to the publish button will toggle the visibility of this panel.

 ![The block settings can be found in the sidebar](img/sidebar-settings-audio-block.jpg)

+## Autoplay & Loop

+The following options let you set your audio file to autoplay when a user visits the page or post, and the looping allows you to choose if the audio track needs to be repeated after it’s finished.

+## Preload

+This feature allows you to select how much of the audio file is downloaded when the page or post is loaded.

+!> Note that enabling this option might slow your page’s load speed down.

+#### The following are the settings: